Murderer Andrew Ronald MacMillan denied parole again as 'undue risk' - NZ Herald

-A Dunedin murderer has been denied parole again, while he continues to work with a psychologist on why he keeps being returned to prison and to develop a safety plan for his release.
+A Dunedin murderer has been denied parole again, as he continues to work with a psychologist on why he keeps being returned to prison and to develop a safety plan for his release.

 He has subsequently had a number of releases and recalls to prison.